The Safest Airlines in the US Ranked for 2026

 American Eagle (PSA)

-Jan 2025
+January 2025

-Collision with military helicopter; 67 total deaths
+Mid-air collision with military helicopter near Reagan National; 67 total deaths

 United Airlines